austin89213/Ecommerce_Website/README.md

    - Featured products will be seen at home page
    - Purchase
    - View
-   - Add to cart or remove from cart (JavaScript)
+   - Add to a cart or remove from a cart (JavaScript)
-   - Library (for digital products)
+   - Library (for digital products to download files)

 - Orders:
    - Different order status (created, paid, shipped, refunded)

 - Carts:
    - Checkout by cards
-   - Update the and showd how many items in the cart(JavaScript)
+   - Update the and showd how many items in the cart on navbar(JavaScript)

 - Charges:
    - Integrate Stripe API as the payment platform

 - Contacts:
    - Provide a contact form to collect advices

+- Navabar:
+   - Link of the current path will be lighter to notice which page the users are

 - Others:
    - RWD